 How do cash-back credit cards work?

 Depending on the structure of your card’s rewards program, you’ll earn a certain percentage back (usually 1% to 6%) on purchases you make with your cash back rewards card.
 The cash back you receive from your purchases will show up on your next credit card statement and your online account.

 Once your cash back rewards hit your account, you can redeem them in a few different ways.
 The simplest is to lower your monthly credit card bill with a statement credit.
 So if your credit card bill is $500 for the month, and you earned 5% cash back on all of it, you could redeem that $25 toward your balance, and you’d only have $475 left to pay.

 But if you want actual cash back, you can usually have the cash rewards deposited directly into your bank account, or even receive a paper check in the mail.

 Some of the best cash back credit cards also allow you to redeem your cash back rewards as gift cards.

-Other credit cards allow you to donate your points to charity, such as Chase Freedom Unlimited®.
+Other credit cards allow you to donate your points to charity.
 One caveat to keep in mind, though: A lot of credit cards take a small (roughly 2%) interchange fee from money going to a charity.
 So if you’re paying a charity with your credit card, not all of it will actually get to the nonprofit, in case that affects your decision.

 What credit card gives the most cash back?